CS 303E: Fall, 2024

 Assignments:

 There will be weeks during the semester where you have an weekly homework due and also a weekly quiz, exam or project due.
 That's just the way it is.
-You know from the first day of class when your tests fall, and you'll have around two weeks for each project.
-So plan ahead!
+Plan ahead!
 If you wait until the last day to study or work on a project, you have no one to blame but yourself.

 Weekly Homeworks:

-Links to weekly homeworks and projects will appear here and probably also in the Important Class Announcements at the top of this page.
+Links to weekly homeworks and projects will appear here and recent ones will also appear in the Important Class Announcements at the top of this page.
 Homeworks are always due by 11:59pm on the due date.

 HW -1: carefully read this syllabus and this additional document: How to Succeed in CS303E.
 Yes, I know these are a bit long, but they'll answer in advance most of the questions that typically come up about this class.
 They are fair game for questions on a quiz!